wmahfoudh/crabai/README.md

 # CrabAI

-Minimal Unix-native multi-provider LLM CLI written in Rust.
+Minimal multi-provider LLM CLI.
 Single static binary.
 STDIN in, model output out.
 Composable in shell pipelines.

 ## Context & Philosophy

 I'm a big fan of [Fabric](https://github.com/danielmiessler/fabric) by Daniel Miessler, and I've had the privilege of contributing to the project.
 Fabric pioneered the concept of using AI with structured prompts for everyday tasks.
 However, as Fabric grew, it became increasingly complex, a "monster" 🙂 in both good and bad ways.

 CrabAI is inspired by Fabric's core idea but takes a minimalist approach.
-It's designed to be an **infrastructure-level tool** that does one thing well: send a prompt to an LLM and return the response.
+It's designed to be an small, self-contained binary that does one thing well: send a prompt to an LLM and return the response.

+**Please note** that I created CrabAI for my own use and I do not exclude bugs, so do not hesitate raise issues.
+I'll try to address them if I have time.

 **Design principles:**
 - One static Rust binary, no Python or Node.js dependencies